cairo-book/cairo-book/src/ch15-01-dictionaries.md

 balances.get('Maria')
 ```

-This instructions would then produce the following list of entries:
+These instructions would then produce the following list of entries:

 |  key  | previous | current |
 | :---: | -------- | ------- |